Sevylor Fish Hunter opinion

 Sevylor was founded in 1948, and is part of the Coleman company.
 It manufactures waters sport and recreation products, selling them globally.

 The company is at the forefront of PVC innovation and has been for decades.

 Opinion of the Fish Hunter

 After getting to try the Sevylor Fish Hunter 360, I am left with mixed feelings.
 It’s a fine inflatable boat for the family, it’s very spacious and safe.
-It tracks in the water well, and is easy to row.
+It tracks in the water well for an inflatable raft (thanks to the lateral chambers) and is easy to row.

 If you are looking for a fishing boat, consider the Intex Excursion 5 as well.
-It costs less, and can be converted to a capable fishing boat as well.
+It costs less and can be converted to a capable fishing boat.

 The Fish Hunter 360 is aimed at fishermen, but families can also get a lot from this roomy inflatable raft.
 You need to buy oars and a pump separately, which is a shame.